developer-zebra/developer-zebra-site/src/ehs/2-8/guide/setup/index.md

 In User Mode, the following features are disabled by default:

-* Airplane mode
 * USB debugging
 * Access to the file system
-* Keyguard (for unlocking the screen)
+* Access to the Search app
 * Keyguard-screen camera and search functions
-* The status-bar Settings icon
 * Full access to the System Settings panel
+* Recent apps button

 **To select which settings will be available while the device is in User Mode and/or to modify other User Mode preferences**: